yokolet/yokolet.github.com/_posts/2017-06-09-math-without-it.md

 </pre>

-The first step is where is the highest bit.
+The first step is to find where is the highest bit.
 While shifting divisor to the left and counting how many time to repeat, I will get the answer.